microspectrometer/microspec/doc/source/README.md

 By adding optional arguments to the original interface call, you can also point the API at a specific COM port, a specific /dev/ file, or the emulator.

-For an executable example, see `bin/chromaspec_simple_example.py`.
+For an executable example, see `bin/microspec_simple_example.py`.

-For greater detail, see `pydoc chromaspeclib.simple`
+For greater detail, see `pydoc microspeclib.simple`

 NOTE: If the timeout runs out in the Simple interface, the data is lost, there is no recovering it.